danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ### Model Tier

-The class supporting the Model tier would be the Need, Admin, Helper, and User public classes.
-The Need class houses the ID, title, description, and total funding of the specific need, while defining the functions connected to that class.
-The Admin class extends the User class, housing only a username.
-The Helper class, which also extends the User class, houses a username as well as a funding basket, which is an array list.
-The User class only houses the username.
+The class supporting the Model tier would be the Need, Message Board, and User public classes.
+The Need class houses the ID, title, description, cost, quantity, and quantity-funded of the specific need, while defining the functions connected to that class.
+The User class houses the username and type, which splits into either a Helper or an Admin.
+The Message Board class is interesting.
+While this has the functionality for adding and removing messages on the board, it uses a private adminDAO in these methods, as the admin is ultimately who has the message board.
+This was made so that the helper can access it.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._

-The Need class details every responsibility directly correlated with a Need, whether it be getting the properties (id, title, description, total_funding) from the object or changing the title of a specific Need to another one by updating it.
-The Admin class specifically details the actions and methods only an Admin can operate, which entails adding, removing, and editing the Needs in the cupboard.
-The Helper class can either remove needs from the funding basket, add needs to the funding basket, or get the funding basket entirely.
-The User class acts as a generalized backbone for the Admin and Helper classes, housing a method that gets the username of the User.
+The Need class details every responsibility directly correlated with a Need, whether it be getting the properties (id, title, description, cost, quantity, quantity_funded) from the object or changing the title of a specific Need to another one by updating it.

+The User class acts as a generalized backbone for users, housing a method that gets the username of the User.
+This class can then be split into either a Helper or an Admin depending on the given username; if the given username is "admin," they will be classified as such.
+Otherwise, they will be a Helper.

+The Message Board class is where the messages get managed, mainly by the Admin.
+Generally, this class will be used by the Admin, such as seeing and deleting messages from the board; however, they cannot add messages to the board.
+Instead, the Helpers are the ones who send messages to them.
+This is because it acts as a sort of suggestion post, so that the Admin can create new Needs that fit these suggestions.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_